-The Association of Collegiate Schools of Planning (ACSP) is pleased to establish the John Friedmann Award, approved by its Governing Board on April 13, 2013.
-This award will be presented to a book or comparable work that best exemplifies scholarship in the area of planning sustainability.
-ACSP will grant this award based on nomination packages submitted every other year, during the spring of even-numbered years, for presentation at the annual ACSP fall meeting (or other venue as determined by the ACSP conference schedule).
-This award is complementary to the Paul Davidoff Award, designed primarily for books focused on social justice, and awarded during odd-numbered years.
-Here are some of the basic criteria for the John Friedmann Book Award:
+The Association of Collegiate Schools of Planning (ACSP) has established the John Friedmann Book Award, approved by its Governing Board on April 13, 2013.
+This award is presented to a book or comparable work that best exemplifies scholarship in the area of planning for sustainable development.
+ACSP grants this award based on nomination packages submitted every other year, during the spring of even-numbered years, for presentation at the annual ACSP fall meeting (or other venue as determined by the ACSP conference schedule).
+This award is complementary with the Paul Davidoff Award, designed primarily for books focused on social justice, and awarded during odd-numbered years.
+Here are some of the general criteria for the John Friedmann Book Award:

 The selection committee, appointed by the ACSP President, will ideally include a diverse (by age, race/ ethnicity, gender) collection of scholars with a distinguished record of publication and scholarship as well as some knowledge of sustainability planning.

 2014 Award Committee